chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 The high level idea in the proof of this result is to use the first layer as a preconditioner that separates data points into an almost-orthogonal set (in fact, a simple random Gaussian projection layer will do), and then any sequence of final layers that will memorize label assignments.

 The precise definitions of "well-separatedness" and "bottlenecks" can be found in the paper, but the key here is that this bound is independent of depth, choice of activations (whether ReLU or threshold or some mixture of both), and any other architectural details.
-Again, we see that there doesn't seem to be a tangible impact of the depth parameter $L$ on network capacity.
+Again, we see that there doesn't seem to be a clear impact of the depth parameter $L$ on network capacity.

 For a more precise discussion along these lines, see the review section of a very nice (and recent) paper by Rajput et al.[^rajput].